Piripant/estatic/README.md

 It's main aim is education, but it can produce accurate visualizations thanks to settable resolutions.

+## Building
+Estatic uses cargo, so compiling only consists in typing:

+`cargo build`

+If you want to directly run the application, you can also use:

+`cargo run --release`

 ## Features
 * An easy to use graphic interface
+* An editor to place and change charges
-* Colored field intesity and potential
+* Colored field intensity and potential
 * Field lines
-* An editor to place and change charges

 The compiled application is self contained in a single executable file